top of page

 TAKE A RISK

-to do something that might fail but could also bring success.
+to do something that might fail but could also lead to success

 She took a risk and started her own company.